SK Hynix - Wikipedia

 • SK Hynix

-• Bought Intel's NAND flash SSD business including controllers and renamed it Solidigm
+• Bought Intel's NAND flash chips and NAND flash SSD businesses including controllers and renamed the SSD business Solidigm

 • FADU